Adromischus filicaulis subsp. marlothii (Schönland) Toelken

 Adromischus marlothii, Cotyledon marlothii

 Adromischus filicaulis subsp. marlothii is a dwarf, creeping plant with green, lanceolate leaves arranged along prostrate, reddish-brown stems from which they are easily detached giving a sparse distribution of leaves on old stems.
 The leaves are up to 2 inches (5 cm) long and up to 0.4 inch (1 cm) in diameter at the center and may be sparingly spotted.
 They can become reddened in full sun and with immature foliage.
 The stems produce numerous aerial roots along their length, rooting down into the substrate where they touch.
-The long, narrow flowers have brownish green cylindrical tubes with small pink corolla lobes flaring at the mouth.
+The flowers are long, narrow and have brownish-green, cylindrical tubes with small pink corolla lobes flaring at the mouth.